spatie/laravel-failed-job-monitor/README.md

 ## Usage

-Once the configurations are added to the config file and there is a failing job you will receive a notification via your chosen channels.
+Once the configurations are added to the config file and there is a failing job you will receive a notification via your chosen senders.

 ## Changelog